Gabby Petito: US authorities find body believed to be of missing woman | DW | 19.09.2021

 Following the announcement, Petito's father tweeted a picture of his daughter with the words: "she touched the world."

+Petito set out with her boyfriend, identified as 23-year-old Brian Laundrie, from New York in July for a road trip to visit several western US national parks.

-Petito's boyfriend, identified as Brian Laundrie, has been named as a "person of interest" in the case.
+He has been named as a "person of interest" in the case and declined to cooperate with authorities.

+The couple documented their journey on social media, saying they intended to reach the western state of Oregon by October.

+Petito's last known contact with her family was in late August, with the couple's next stop believed to be the Grand Teton National Park in Wyoming.

 rs/ar (Reuters, AP)